Ultimate Guide to Loan Modification

 Underwater Mortgage

 Lisa bought her home at the peak of the housing market.
-Since then, the value of her home has declined, and she now owes more on her mortgage than her home is worth.
+Since then, the value of her home has declined, and she now owes more on her mortgage than her home is worth, putting her in an underwater mortgage situation.
 A loan modification might help Lisa reduce her principal or adjust her loan terms to avoid foreclosure.

 Retirement